Exlabs/exlabs_handbook/docs/benefits.md

 # Working hours
 We are work at flexible hours, requiring attendance on daily online meetings

+More specific information you will get as soon as you start working with us.
 We are aware that everyone is different and everyone expect different benefits.
 If you have any suggestions, share this idea with us.
 Let's talk.